mpounsett/no-response-issue/no-response-issue.md

 F> expect: status: NOTIMP
 F> expect: SOA record to NOT be present
 F> expect: flag: aa to NOT be present
+F> expect: flag: rd to NOT be present
 F> expect: flag: ad to NOT be present
 F> expect: the OPT record to NOT be present
 F> ~~~~

-As unknown opcodes have no definition, including packet format other than there must be a DNS header present, there is only one possible rcode that make sense to return to a request with a unknown opcode and that is NOTIMP.
+As unknown opcodes have no definition, including packet format other than there must be a DNS header present (QR, OPCODE and RCODE are the only header fields that need to be common across all opcodes, everything else in the header can potentially be redefined), there is only one possible rcode that make sense to return to a request with a unknown opcode and that is NOTIMP.

-### Testing Rescursive Queries
+### Testing Recursive Queries

+Ask for the SOA record of the zone the server is nominally configured to serve.
+This query is made with only the RD DNS flag bit set and without EDNS.

+We expect the SOA record for the zone to be returned in the answer section with the rcode set to NOERROR and the AA, QR and RD bits to be set in the response, RA may also be set [@!RFC1034].
+We do not expect a OPT record to be returned [@!RFC6891].

 Check that recursive queries work: